 Let’s understand that with an example.
 Keep reading.

 We all have preferences for snacks.
 You tend to buy the one you like the most from the nearby Kirana Store.
 And you do buy in bulk sometimes.

 Then there are some people who visit the supermarket and pick a pack of five or six.
-The supermarket bundles a few flavours together and sells them because some people want variety in their basket.
+The supermarket bundles a few flavors together and sells them because some people want variety in their baskets.

-The single flavour is a stock and the bundle is a mutual fund.
+The single flavor is a stock, and the bundle is a mutual fund.
 Not to worry, we will dive deep to give you a better understanding.

 What are Shares?

-Buying shares gives you an equal right on profit and loss of the company.
+Buying shares gives you an equal right to profit and loss of the company.
 If the company’s value rises, you will get considerable capital gains.